ankushjha-aj/Terraform-Build/Readme.md

 3. terraform apply
 4. terraform destroy --> run this only if you want to delete all resources you created via teraform Scripts.

-# NOTE :: --> Before Running your Command please change your Provider details in "provifder.tf" and also change main.tf acoording to your needs.
+# NOTE :: --> Before Running your Command please change your Provider details in "provifder.tf" and also change main.tf SSH KEY with Your Key.